transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 > **Read as**: Nothingness (the unmarked state) is what remains when we encounter the inherent limitations of our representations of making distinctions in the inherently limited representations of nothingness itself.

 This generalizes so that an infinite sequence of ɔ ≡ —(¬(—(...))) only containing ɔ is thus simply ɔ.
-In other words, no matter how hard we try to define nothingness itself by representations, due to The Gap, we won't get anywhere, as the result is simply ɔ.
+In other words, no matter how hard we try to define nothingness (ɔ) through inherently limited representations of nothingness itself, due to The Gap, we won't get anywhere concrete, as the result is simply ɔ.

-What happens if we try to substitute ɔ on one side?
+Furthermore, what happens if we try to substitute ɔ on one side?
 We get the following:

 **ɔ ≡ —(¬(—(—(τ))))** [by substitution]<br/>
 **ɔ ≡ —(¬(—(τ)))** [by idempotency]

 What does this mean?
 Well, since we already have **ɔ ≡ —(τ)** as the base case, here we also find out that no matter how hard we try, due to the inherent limitations of our representations of making distinctions in the inherently limited representations of This (τ), we won't get anywhere, as the result is simply ɔ.

+This generalizes so that an infinite sequence of ɔ ≡ —(¬(—(...))) only containing τ is thus simply ɔ.
+In other words, no matter how hard we try to define nothingness (ɔ) through representations of direct experience (τ), due to The Gap (—), we won’t get anywhere concrete, as the result is simply ɔ.

+This recursive loop is not a failure but a direct revelation: a formal expression of the emptiness of emptiness, of Nāgārjuna's śūnyatā-śūnyatā.
+This sequence demonstrates how representation cannot capture nothingness nor reality; it can only point toward it.

 This symmetrical undefinability of both τ and ɔ within the system of representation further highlights their non-dual relationship and reinforces the core theme of the framework: the inherent limitations of representation.